GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 .. image:: media_rgp/rgp_wavefront_occupancy_5.png

-Users may single-click on individual events to see detailed information on the details pane described below.
+Users may single-click on individual events to see detailed information on the details side panel described below.
 Zooming into this graph is done by selecting the desired region in the wavefront graph above.
 Additionally, zooming in on a single event can be done by selecting the event and clicking on ‘Zoom to selection’.
 More information can be found under the :ref:`Zoom Controls<zoom_controls>` section.

-Users may use the **Color by** combo-box on the top left to visualize events in different ways:
+Users may use the **Color by** combo-box on the left to visualize events in different ways:

 -  **Color by queue.** Default.
 Shows which events were submitted to